ngonthier/ngonthier.github.io/_publications/2025-08-MAESTRO.md

 # ![Overview from the MAESTRO pipeline.](https://ngonthier.github.io/images/Maestro_Overview.png)

 Recommended citation: Labatie A., Vaccaro M., Lardiere N., Garioud A., and Gonthier N. (2025).
-"MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data" <i>preprint</i>.
+"MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data" <i>Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2026</i>.